BNN-UPC/GNNetworkingChallenge/training_dataset_constraints.md

     - Nodes Scheduling Policy:
         - Only 4 policies are allowed:  'FIFO', 'SP', 'WFQ', or 'DRR'.
         - 'WFQ', or 'DRR' also requires weights.
 These are formed by three integers that add up to 100.
-    - Node Buffer size must be between 8000 and 64000.
+    - Node Buffer size must be between 8000 and 64000 bits.
     - Link bandwith must be between 10000 and 400000 and in multiples of 1000.
 - Traffic matrix
     - Maximum of one path in between each source, destination pair.
 Having one path in each direction is allowed.